 I’ve grouped the seats into three types, but before that it’s important to notice one thing: no matter what the top two candidates, the Coalition and the ALP are always in the top three.
 I haven’t checked yet but I would imagine there are no historical exceptions to this in the last fifteen years.

 The first group are the five seats where either the ALP or the Coalition did not win the seat.
-The second group are seats where the ALP or Coaliation won the seat, but there was a non-traditional second place.
+The second group are seats where the ALP or Coalition won the seat, but there was a non-traditional second place.
 The third group are within-Coalition seats: seats where the top two candidates were the Liberals and Nationals.
 These are the least important as presumably they are easy to forecast for the Coalition!

 Let’s look at the seats more closely.
 For the first five seats, my model by definition got these wrong as it only expected ALP or Coalition victories.
 Let’s see how hard these would have been to predict (and try not to overfit as we go!)